ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 7. It is recommended to also download the `Dolphin Addons` and `Optional Cheats and Preferences` to further customize Reloaded to your liking.

 ## How to Build Reloaded Yourself

+### TODO: Move this to its own page, with a link here instead.

 IT IS RECOMMENDED TO USE THE "RELEASES" TAB RATHER THAN DOING THE BELOW.
 The below does not account for Nintendont compatibility by file deletion/downsampling/AFS replacements.
 1. Build a custom ISO overwriting any files from the `ISO EDITS` folder (below is steps how to do this)
 2. Enable Cheats and use provided game config .ini from the `code` folder - placing the `GUPE8P.ini` file in `Dolphin\User\GameSettings`